What is a commercial lease?

 Property alterations

-Your business may require altering the property to meet your commercial needs.
-Your commercial lease should stipulate if alterations are allowed.
-Certain levels of property modifications may be allowed, whilst others aren't.
-Perhaps you'd have the freedom to add fixtures, but not to knock a wall down.
+Your business may require alterations to the property to meet your commercial needs.
+Your commercial lease should state whether alterations are allowed.
+Certain levels of property modifications may be permitted, while others are not.
+For example, you may be free to add fixtures, but not to knock down a wall.

 Maintenance obligations and service charges